IFFI jury chief criticism of ‘Kashmir Files’ is his personal view, says panel member Sudipto Sen

 In a tweet posted hours after Lapid made the remarks, Sen wrote jury members did not speak about their “likes and dislikes” at the official press conference of the event and the jury board’s presentation to the festival director.

-On Monday, while criticising The Kashmir Files, Lapid had said that the movie was unworthy of being included in the film festival’s International Competition section.
-He had also said that “all the jury members” were “disturbed and shocked” by Agnihotri’s film, which explores the expulsion of Kashmiri Pandits from Kashmir in the 1990s.
+On Monday, Lapid had said that the movie was unworthy of being included in the film festival’s International Competition section.
+He had said that “all the jury members” were “disturbed and shocked” by Agnihotri’s film, which explores the expulsion of Kashmiri Pandits from Kashmir in the 1990s.

 In his tweet, Sen added: “As juror, we are assigned to judge the technical, aesthetic quality and socio-cultural relevance of a film.
 We don’t indulge in any kind of political comments on any film and if it is done, it is completely in personal capacity – nothing to do with esteemed jury board.”

-In his speech at the closing ceremony of the film festival on Monday, Lapid had said: “It felt to us totally like a propaganda, vulgar movie inappropriate for an artistic competitive section of such a prestigious film festival.
+In his speech at the closing ceremony, Lapid had said: “It felt to us totally like a propaganda, vulgar movie inappropriate for an artistic competitive section of such a prestigious film festival.
 I feel totally comfortable to share openly these feelings here with you on the stage since the spirit that we felt in the festival can surely accept also a critical discussion, which is essential for art and for life.”

 In addition to Lapid and Sen, American producer Jinko Gotoh, French film editor Pascale Chavance, French documentary filmmaker Javier Angulo Barturen were part of the jury that evaluated 15 entries.